Aortic intramural hematoma

 Aortic IMH is considered a precursor to classic aortic dissection (image 1) .
 In different series, aortic IMH accounted for 5 to 20 percent of patients with symptoms consistent with an aortic dissection (eg, acute aortic syndrome) [5-9].

 The clinical features, management, and prognosis of IMH will be reviewed here.
 Similar issues for typical aortic dissections are discussed separately.
-(See "Clinical manifestations and diagnosis of aortic dissection" and "Management of aortic dissection".)
+(See "Clinical features and diagnosis of acute aortic dissection" and "Management of aortic dissection".)

 - DEBAKEY ME, HENLY WS, COOLEY DA, et al. SURGICAL MANAGEMENT OF DISSECTING ANEURYSMS OF THE AORTA.
 J Thorac Cardiovasc Surg 1965; 49:130.